- Past Emergencies

 - Latin America, U.S. and Puerto Rico

 The World Health Organization first declared an international public health emergency on February 1, 2016 because of a suspected link between the virus, which has no cure, and microcephaly, a condition in which babies are born with unusually small heads and abnormal brain development.
-Since that time, while the emergency has been lifted, world health experts are preparing for a long struggle against the disease as the association between the increase in babies born with microcephaly, other possible birth defects and the incidence of Guillain-Barré syndrome has coincided with the growing number of Zika virus infections.
+Since that time, while the emergency has been lifted, world health experts are facing a long struggle against the disease as the association between the increase in babies born with microcephaly, other possible birth defects and the incidence of Guillain-Barré syndrome has coincided with the growing number of Zika virus infections.

 Helping Families Protect Against Zika

 The Americares Family Clinic in El Salvador, began tracking suspected Zika infections in early December 2015 in coordination with the Ministry of Health.
 Since that time, the clinic has developed and strengthened Zika prevention and intervention programs supporting control efforts by providing family protection kits and educational and training materials for target groups in the community at high risk of Zika, including pregnant women, women of childbearing age and mothers who have had Zika symptoms during pregnancy.
-In partnership with Maternova, Americares is also piloting a personal protective apparel line for women and girls in El Salvador to help prevent the spread of Zika and other vector-borne diseases.
-The Clinic will be assessing the compliance of personal protective apparel and providing feedback on future design.
+In partnership with Maternova, Americares has also piloted a personal protective apparel line for women and girls in El Salvador to help prevent the spread of Zika and other vector-borne diseases.
+The Clinic is assessing the compliance of personal protective apparel and providing feedback on future design.

-In addition, Americares has delivered medicine, supplies and hygiene products to six hospitals in the National Health System of El Salvador, including those serving large numbers of pregnant women and reporting a high incidence of Zika cases.
+In addition, Americares delivered medicine, supplies and hygiene products to six hospitals in the National Health System of El Salvador, including those serving large numbers of pregnant women and reporting a high incidence of Zika cases.
 Americares has supported more than 150 medical teams travelling to the region, providing them with medicines, supplies and education materials

 Overall, AmeriCares has provided more than $1.5 million of aid to combat the Zika Virus across Colombia, El Salvador, Haiti, Puerto Rico and the United States.